THE WARRIOR’S PRAYER

-It is the glory of God to conceal a thing: but the honour of kings is to search out a matter.
+It is the glory of God to conceal a matter, but the glory of kings is to search out a matter.
 (Proverbs 25:2)

-And ye shall seek me, and find me, when ye shall search for me with all your heart.
+And you will seek Me and find Me, when you search for Me with all your heart.
 (Jeremiah 29:13)